Shopify/quilt/packages/react-async/README.md

 ### `PrefetchRoute` and `Prefetcher`

 The `PrefetchRoute` component allows you to use the asynchronous component you generated with `createAsyncComponent` and automatically render its `Prefetch` component when the user looks like they are going to navigate to a page that uses it.
-This component takes as its props the asynchronous component, a URL pattern to look for (a string or `RegExp` that is compared against the target pathname), and an optional function that can map the URL to a set of props for your prefetch component.
+This component takes as its props the asynchronous component, a path pattern to look for (a string or `RegExp` that is compared against the target pathname), and an optional function that can map the URL to a set of props for your prefetch component.

 Consider this async component: